CorruptBandit/mac-device-handler/README.md

 ## Scroll Handler

-The [scroll handler](./Scroll-Handler/SwitchScrollDirection.sh) uses Apple's osascript to open the system preferences and alter the scroll direction, this is because it is not possible to changing this value using a command.
-The script takes one positional argument which is the scroll direction.
+The [scroll handler](./Scroll-Handler/SwitchScrollDirection.sh) uses defaults to write to `com.apple.swipescrolldirection` and then uses `activateSettings -u` to activate the changes without requiring a restart.

 ## Setting up the Service